LiliaFramework/Lilia/docs/docs/hooks/faction_hooks.md

 **Description:**

 Allows you to supply a custom character name before any prefix or default logic is used.
-The engine also checks for `nameTemplate` (lower‑case **n**) for backwards compatibility.
-If you return `true` as the second value, the returned name is used directly.
+The engine also checks for `nameTemplate` (lower-case `n`) for backwards compatibility.
+If you return `true` as the second value, the returned name is used directly and no further processing occurs.

 **Parameters:**